tijmenvangulik/ErgometerJS/README.md

 - 0.0.8
      * Record and replay events.
 This is use full for:
         - Writing code without the constant need of an ergometer
-        - You can test code in an phone emulator (emulators do not have access to blue tooth hardware)
+        - You can test code in an phone emulator (emulators do not have access to bluetooth hardware)
         - Writing unit tests
         - Record issues and send them to some one else to fix.
      * added a demo project for record and replay